Andrew Medichini / AP file

 File: Pope Francis delivers his blessing on Oct.
 2.

 Fifty-seven percent of Americans have a positive impression of Pope Francis while just five percent view him negatively, according to a new NBC News/Wall Street Journal poll.
 That is among the best scores for any public figure and certainly better than most, if not all, current American politicians and political parties.
+Pope Francis was named Time magazine's "Person of the Year"Wednesday morning.

-Inside those numbers though, liberals and conservatives are split on the newly installed Catholic pontiff who has shaken up some traditions of the papal hierarchy and taken an approach that favors compassion over doctrine.
+Inside those poll numbers though, liberals and conservatives are split on the newly installed Catholic pontiff who has shaken up some traditions of the papal hierarchy and taken an approach that favors compassion over doctrine.

 Self-described liberals, Democrats, and Obama voters are driving the bulk of his popularity in the U.S. They view this pope more positively than conservatives, Republicans, Romney voters, and Tea Party supporters.